Inkering/printnoser/index.md

 # Introducing the printnoser

-The printnoser quickly and accurately diagnoses the art of your 3D prints and removes the need to constantly baby 3D prints.
+The printnoser quickly and accurately diagnoses  your 3D prints and removes the need to constantly baby 3D prints.
 In the past, it was often necessary or tempting to run between your office and your print area, but now you can monitor from afar!

 ## Purpose

-We built a diagnosis tool for identifying and alterting print farm managers and makerspace employees of 3D print failures.
+We built a diagnosis tool for identifying and alerting print farm managers and makerspace employees of 3D print failures.

 Anyone who uses 3D printers on a regular basis can benefit from the introduction